 Accredited by the Institution of Fire Engineers (IFE) on behalf of the Engineering Council for the purposes of partially meeting the academic requirement for registration as a Chartered Engineer.

 Accredited by the Chartered Institution of Building Services Engineers (CIBSE) on behalf of the Engineering Council for the purposes of partially meeting the academic requirement for registration as a Chartered Engineer.

 Accredited by the Energy Institute (EI) on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
 Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to comply with full CEng registration requirements.

 All core academic staff are actively engaged in research which is closely aligned with their teaching disciplines.
-The majority are members of the Built Environment Research Insitute and were included in the 2014 Research Excellence Framework (a measure of the quality of research).
+The majority are members of the Fire Safety Engineering Research and Technology centre (FireSERT) within the Built Environment Research Insitute and were included in the 2014 Research Excellence Framework (a measure of the quality of research).
 In REF 2014 100% of our research environment was rated as world leading or internationally excellent.
 This reflects the strong portfolio of published academic papers and external research grants held by the team and a vibrant Phd programme.
 The research ethos of the department is evident within the MSc programme which is research led and informed.

 Fees and funding